 How It Works

-While air bearings provide powerful solutions, they actually operate under fairly simple principles.
+While air casters provide powerful solutions, they actually operate under fairly simple principles.

 On a smooth floor, this air film allows for nearly friction free movement in any direction.
-With an excellent air bearing floor, the volume of air required can be very low, which results in a very efficient operation.
-When floating on air bearings, a 1000-lb. load can be moved with about 1 pound of force – that’s 10 times better than conventional wheels or casters.
+With an excellent floor, the volume of air required can be very low, which results in a very efficient operation.
+When floating on air casters, a 1000-lb. load can be moved with about 1 pound of force – that’s 10 times better than conventional wheels or casters.

-Airfloat air bearings are constructed of a smooth-textured, completely homogeneous material.
-When pressured the bearing will stretch uniformly and closely follow the contours of the floor, maintaining a consistent air film.
-This is evident with lower drag forces and less air consumption than that produced by fabric-reinforced air bearings used by some Airfloat competitors.
+Airfloat air casters are constructed of a smooth-textured, completely homogeneous material.
+When pressured the air caster will stretch uniformly and closely follow the contours of the floor, maintaining a consistent air film.
+This is evident with lower drag forces and less air consumption than that produced by fabric-reinforced air casters used by some Airfloat competitors.